ci1xgk/Fellowship_Webpage/run_hpc.md

 ````
 By doing so, the simulation will start to run.

-It should be noted that in an interactive mode, the simulation stops once the session is closed.
+It should be noted that in an interactive mode, the simulation stops once the session is closed or connection to cluster is lost.
 For long simulations, batch mode is a better option, using which the simulation will continue irrespective of disconnecting from the cluster.

 To run in a batch mode, create a shell script in `merewether` directory, for example named `merewether.sh`, and put the following lines in it: